 The Board and executive management maintain a range of other policies which define Credit Corporation’s commitment to good corporate governance and responsible business practices.

-Credit Corporation drives diversity throughout the Group in a number of lead areas such as social diversity, gender, skills and experience and thought leadership.
-We celebrate diversity and inclusion and see these as key strengths.
-Across our operations spanning five nations – in our boardrooms, meeting rooms, branches, and all places in between – this commitment to diversity and inclusion helps ensure that everyone at Credit Corporation feels valued, respected and heard.
+Credit Corporation drives diversity throughout the Group in a number of lead areas such as social diversity (race, nationality, age), gender, skills and experience and thought leadership.
+We celebrate diversity and inclusion, and see them as key strengths.
+Across our operations spanning five nations — in our boardrooms, meeting rooms, branches and all places in between — this commitment to diversity and inclusion helps ensure that everyone at Credit Corporation feels valued, respected and heard.

 Credit Corporation is proud to promote inclusion in the communities where we operate, and to support the diversity of all our employees and customers.

 The Group supports community projects and incentives that relate to women’s and children’s health welfare, local disaster relief outreach programs and youth through sporting sponsorships.
-This community support is reported at page 21 of this Annual Report.
+This community support is reported at page 28 of the Annual Report.